AirWalk-Digital/terraform-aws-codebuild-deploy-tf/README.md

 It is setup to deploy [this example hello world Lambda Terraform project](https://github.com/vishbhalla/terraform-aws-hello-world-lambda)
 Taking particular note of [buildspec.yml](https://github.com/vishbhalla/terraform-aws-hello-world-lambda/blob/master/buildspec.yml) file and how it ties in with the environment variables set here in `var.codebuild_env_vars`.

+To trigger a build, check in some code into the branch `var.git_branch` or manually click the `Release Change` button on the AWS CodePipeline pipeline page.